The FDA Has Approved A New Alzheimer's Drug — Here's Why That's Controversial

 The FDA acknowledged the controversy and attention the drug's approval has garnered from the Alzheimer's patient community, elected officials and others.

-"[T]he Agency concluded that the benefits of Aduhelm for patients with Alzheimer's disease outweighed the risks of the therapy," FDA Center for Drug Evaluation and Research Director Patrizia Cavazzoni said in a statement.
+"[T]he Agency concluded that the benefits of Aduhelm for patients with Alzheimer's disease outweighed the risks of the therapy," Patrizia Cavazzoni, director of the FDA Center for Drug Evaluation and Research, said in a statement.

 It could take several years to conclude the clinical trials the FDA is requiring.
 But in the meantime, Aduhelm will be available to patients.